Frequently Asked Questions

 Q: Can my son, daughter, grandson, etc. go as a guardian?

 A: Yes.
 Our TOP priority is the safe travel of ALL the veterans.
-A normal ratio is 2 veterans to 1 guardian.
+A normal ratio is 2 veterans to 1 guardian, so the requested guardian MUST accept the guardian duties for a non-family member veteran as well, if required.
 Who will or will not serve as a guardian and how many guardians will be needed is the sole responsibility of the Program Director.
 That decision is based upon many factors, such as:

 • How many disabled veterans are scheduled to go?